|

 Should they be allowed to adopt your foster dog?
 You have the right to decide.
 If you are not comfortable with this family, then the adoption does not have to be granted.
 You can tell them that others have looked at him/her and that you will select the best fit for the dog.
 If you aren’t quite sure why you are uncomfortable and it’s just a gut instinct, you may want to call your Volunteer Coordinator for another opinion.

 Complete an adoption agreement with all the information needed.
 If you are unable to complete the Agreement yourself, contact your Volunteer Coordinator/Director for assistance.
 You need to prepare two copies and both copies need to be signed by you and the adopter.
-One copy should be given to the adopter with all relevant paperwork (most often the paperwork will reside with a director and will later be sent in the mail to the new adopter) on the dog, and you must send the other copy, along with the payment, to Buffalo Pug & Small Breed Rescue, Inc., 12405 Clinton St., Alden, NY 14004.
+One copy should be given to the adopter with all relevant paperwork (vetting, alter certificate) and the other couple goes to the Adoption Center or mailed to Vanessa, Leslie or Kelly.

 Review the adoption agreement thoroughly with the adoptive family.

 The last thing you should say is this, "Please don't hesitate to call us if you have any problems or questions.
 We're here to help.
 Please be sure to either call or e-mail me in the next few days and update me.
-We like to follow up with our adoptive families to make sure that things are going well."
-You may also choose to tell them about our adopter mailing list that they will be introduced to soon after adoption.
+We like to follow up with our adoptive families to make sure that things are going well”

 We do not adopt out animals without a fee… they can't pay you on Friday after they get their check; they can't drop off the cash tomorrow.
 We don't hear from these people again!
 You can accept a postdated check, and you can hold the animal until the person gets paid on Friday if they seem to genuinely want to adopt.
 But never let an animal go without the completed forms or the fee.
 Once paid, ensure the adopter initials the next to last statement on the contract that relates to the fee being non-refundable.